beef-liu/easy-graph-3.js/README.md

 ===============

-A JavaScript lib to help create graph(e.g. network, charts of box, pie, etc.) based on Three.js (In coding, Not ready for releasing yet)
+A JavaScript lib to help create graph(e.g. network, charts of box, pie, etc.) based on Three.js (Under coding, only some test for now)